jk6/bugz-redux/README.md

 navigate to http://localhost:3000

-(Included .env file with API_PATH for convenience; you'll want to add .env file to your .gitignore)
+(Included .env file with API_PATH for convenience; you'll want to add .env to your .gitignore)